Archive for March, 2010

 the plot to kill God

 It’s funny that I saw professional atheist Christopher Hitchens speak yesterday because I started reading an absolutely fascinating book, the Plot to Kill God by Paul Froese.
 It’s basically how the Soviet Union launched an unprecedented campaign to wipe out–literally exterminate–religious belief…and how religious belief somehow survived and persisted over the decades.
-Some funny things–to replace everyday rituals associated with religious belief like marriage ceremonies, funerals, etc. the Communist Party made up all of these officially secular counterpart rituals, which wasn’t too odd because you can obviously have a non-religious wedding, funeral, etc. But then they also made up counterparts to ceremonies that non-Christians would have no use for, instead of just discarding them–so they made up a secular version of baptism/infant dedication, for instance.
-(Froese includes the script they’d use for baby dedication, it’s pretty funny, basically “welcome small person to the world! be a good worker for the party!”)
+Some funny things–to… Continue reading the plot to kill God

 mr. rodgers, 1950s techie